jonaswk/jonaswk.github.io/_posts/posts/2019-05-05-TBB-Wordcount.md

 This creates a `blocked_range` from 0 to our buffer size (non inclusive).
 This range is recursively split for being distributed to the threads.
 We then loop over the chunks and do our thing.

 To keep track of the words we see, we make use of `enumerable_thread specific`.
 This, in very simple terms, gives a thread a local copy of elements of a given type.
 In our case just an integer.
+Combining both leads to the following code:

 ```c++
 ...